 She also has volunteered at a local gleaners group.
 Gleaning is the act of making sure no produce goes to waste from lack of harvesters, so it can be distributed to those in need in the community.

-Stephen Sproehnle, Agiloft System Administrator, bought his first a 3D printer two years ago and had decided to upgrade about a month before the lockdown.
+Stephen Sproehnle, Agiloft System Administrator, bought his first 3D printer two years ago and had decided to upgrade about a month before the lockdown.
 While researching ways to help, Stephen found the non-profit organization MakerForce, “a grassroots emergency response organization formed to harness the collective manufacturing power of individual makers and 3D printing hobbyists.”

-When Stephen bought his first printer two years ago, he did not expect that he would become so adept in troubleshooting his machines when they stopped working.
+When Stephen bought his first printer, he did not expect that he would become so adept in troubleshooting his machines when they stopped working.
 As with Sharon and Rose, Stephen has had to deal with a shortage of materials.
 Currently, Amazon doesn’t consider the plastic necessary for 3D printing to be essential, meaning much longer shipping times.
 Luckily, he was able to find a local supplier.
 Stephen has enjoyed seeing pictures of medical professionals using face shields he helped create and is trying to experiment with using different color plastics.

 Something Rose, Noe, Sharon, and Stephen all mentioned was how they have enjoyed working and collaborating with people (digitally) through their volunteer efforts.
 They all look looking forward to meeting them in person.